Isaac-Tait/Fallfish-Tenkara/content/blog/visiting-japan/index.md

 <p class="underline">Japanese Laws To Be Aware Of</p>
 <ul>
  	<li>Having a pocket knife with a blade longer than 2" is illegal.
 If you are caught with one they will deport you from the country.
 Tazers and pepper spray are also illegal with similar consequences if you are caught with them.</li>
  	<li>Drinking and driving in Japan is a serious offense.
 You will be arrested for DUI if you have anything over 0.000% BAC level.
-Even if you only have one drink <span style="text-decoration: underline;">DO NOT</span> drive</li>
+Even if you only have one drink DO NOT drive</li>
  	<li>In Japan they have a different sense of personal space.
 When driving it is the norm to tailgate, cut people off, and speed excessively.
 Also there are no outward signs of road rage such as horns, middle fingers, and brake checks.</li>
  	<li>Scooters and motorcycles can pass on either the right or left at any time, anywhere, and in any weather conditions - ALWAYS use your turn signals before making a lane change or turning.</li>
 </ul>

 <img class="w-8/12 rounded-lg shadow-lg mx-auto" src="https://fallfish-tenkara-images.s3-us-west-1.amazonaws.com/FfT+-+Visiting+Japan/shinto+shrine-miura+peninsula.JPG" alt="Shinto Shrine" />

 <p class="mb-2 mt-2">So that is a quick summary of important tips and information for those planning on visiting Japan.
-Be sure to check out my <a href="http://fallfishtenkara.com/information/" target="_blank" rel="noopener noreferrer">Information Page</a> for more info.
-If you have any specific questions feel free to <a href="http://fallfishtenkara.com/about/" target="_blank" rel="noopener noreferrer">contact me</a> or reach out on <a href="https://www.facebook.com/fallfishtenkara" target="_blank" rel="noopener noreferrer">Facebook</a>.</p>
+Be sure to check out my <a href="https://www.fallfishtenkara.com/information/" target="_blank" rel="noopener noreferrer">Information Page</a> for more info.
+If you have any specific questions feel free to <a href="https://www.fallfishtenkara.com/about/" target="_blank" rel="noopener noreferrer">contact me</a> or reach out on <a href="https://www.facebook.com/fallfishtenkara" target="_blank" rel="noopener noreferrer">Facebook</a>.</p>

 <p class="mt-2 font-bold">Sayonara!</p>
 </div>